bitkey/bitkey/README.rst

 1) cold-offline: create wallet, sign transactions

-   In this mode, the desktop background is green (mnemonic for safe)
+   In this mode, the desktop background is green (mnemonic for cool and safe)

 2) cold-online: watch wallet, prepare transactions

-   In this mode, the desktop background is blue (mnemonic for informative)
+   In this mode, the desktop background is blue (mnemonic for cool and informative)

-If the instructions are carefully followed, cold storage modes creates an airgap which ensures that your wallet's private keys are never known to any computer connected to the Internet.
+If the instructions are carefully followed, cold storage modes creates an airgap which ensures that your wallet's private keys are never loaded into RAM on a computer connected to the Internet.

 Medium security - Hot-online boot mode (red background)
 -------------------------------------------------------

-In this mode the desktop background is red (mnemonic for danger)
+In this mode the desktop background is red (mnemonic for hot and dangerous)

 Allows you to create & watch wallet, prepare & sign transactions.